-In chapter 76 Hikaru says that this new obstacle in Haruhi and Tamaki's friendship gives him an advantage against Tamaki in winning her heart.
+In Chapter 76 Hikaru says that this new obstacle in Haruhi and Tamaki's friendship gives him an advantage against Tamaki in winning her heart.
 Kaoru looks shocked and apalled until Hikaru says he was just kidding and says "Don't you think it would be a waste if I said I don't really wish for this to happen?"
 It's quite clear he doesn't want to see either of his friends miserable.

-In chapter 80 When Haruhi says she's going to be an obstacle to their rescue and that she's having doubts about her abilities, Hikaru tells her that it hurts, but she's the one who knows Tamaki the best and vice versa and because of that, she must go escort him to the airport.
+In Chapter 80 When Haruhi says she's going to be an obstacle to their rescue and that she's having doubts about her abilities, Hikaru tells her that it hurts, but she's the one who knows Tamaki the best and vice versa and because of that, she must go escort him to the airport.
 Awwwww.

-On the contrary, Kyouya is dumbfounded when Honey asks him if he were into Haruhi, and replies that "I acknowledged her, but I'm not interested", and there's nothing in his facial expression that would imply he's in denial.
+On the contrary, Kyoya is dumbfounded when Honey asks him if he were into Haruhi, and replies that "I acknowledged her, but I'm not interested", and there's nothing in his facial expression that would imply he's in denial.

 Or, in response to the above, Kaoru "I've never seen one up close!"

 Renge counts too.
 Even Tamaki appears tired of her at times, which says alot.

 Late-Arrival Spoiler: Haruhi is a girl, but given that this is revealed at the end of the first manga chapter and first anime episode, it's not all that surprising that all the blurbs on the back of the manga volumes and DVDs tell you straight away.